Putting Systems Thinking into Practice Toolkit

 Creating a TPP Program Partnership Strategy Job Aid

-When your TPP program builds and sustains relationships with compatible partners that share your goals, compensate for your barriers, and complement your strengths, you will support components of the system of care that work and repair those that don’t.
-Ultimately, your partnerships can fundamentally change the system of care, so that it can have a more meaningful impact on adolescents and their families.4
+When your TPP project builds and sustains relationships with compatible partners that share your goals, compensate for your barriers, and complement your strengths, you will support components of the system that work and repair those that don’t.
+Ultimately, your partnerships can fundamentally change the system, so that it can have a more meaningful impact on adolescents and their families.3

-This section of the toolkit aims to support you in attracting, establishing, and formalizing new partnerships that will strengthen the system of care and lead to systems change.
+This section of the toolkit aims to support you in attracting, establishing, and formalizing new partnerships that will strengthen the system and lead to systems change.

 Action Steps Supportive Resources